Faridah v Ahmad Shah: Decision

-The case was heard by a bench of five judges, empanelled by the Chief Justice of Malaysia, Tun Datuk Seri Mohamed Eusoff bin Chin, the Chief Judge of the High Court of Malaya, Tan Sri Anuar Zainal Abidin, the Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai and two other Federal Court judges, Justices Tun Mohamed Azmi bin Mohamed and Tun Mohamed Suffian bin Mohamed Hashim.
+The case was heard by a bench of five judges, empanelled by the Chief Justice of Malaysia, Tun Datuk Seri Mohamed Eusoff bin Chin, the Chief Judge of the High Court of Malaya, Tan Sri Anuar Zainal Abidin, the Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai and two other Federal Court judges, Justices Tun Azmi bin Mohamed and Tun Mohamed Suffian bin Mohamed Hashim.

 Majority Judgement

 The Special Court issued its decision on February 6, 1996 and February 7, 1996.
 In a 4-1 judgement, the Special Court decided that the plaintiff, being a Singaporean citizen, was not entitled to take proceedings against the Sultan of Pahang in the Sultan’s personal capacity as the Sultan as well as the Malay Rulers were legally immune from lawsuits being brought against them from anyone outside of Malaysia.
 This principle was based on the concept of reciprocity and the principle of sovereign immunity under international law.

-The majority judgement was written by Chief Justice of Malaysia, Tun Datuk Seri Mohamed Eusoff bin Chin and joined by the Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai and Justices Tun Mohamed Azmi bin Mohamed and Justices Tun Mohamed Suffian bin Mohamed Hashim.
+The majority judgement was written by Chief Justice of Malaysia, Tun Datuk Seri Mohamed Eusoff bin Chin and joined by the Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai and Justices Tun Azmi bin Mohamed and Justices Tun Mohamed Suffian bin Mohamed Hashim.

 In addressing Parliament’s intention of conferring rights on persons outside of Malaysia the right to take legal action, Chief Justice Tun Datuk Seri Mohamed Eusoff bin Chin reasoned that the general presumption was that Parliament's legislative competence was normally restricted to territorial nexus and that statutes were not intended, in the absence of clear express language, to operate on events taking place or on persons outside the territories to which the statutes were expressed to be applied.

 The Right Honourable Chief Justice further continued that article 73(a) of the Federal Constitution allowed Parliament to make laws having effect outside Malaysia.
 For instance, it can be seen in section 27 of the Prevention of Corruption Act 1961, which expressly provided that the provisions of that Act shall, in relation to citizens, have effect outside as well as within Malaysia.
 There was another presumption that a statute was not intended to apply to persons outside the territories of a country enacting it, and it was particularly strong in the case of foreigners, for the normal presumption is further strengthened by another presumption that the legislature intended to respect the rules of international law.